adammichaelwood/adammichaelwood.github.io/_posts/2015-01-25-on-fortune.md

 for every saint endures a trial bitter,
 and every tyrant sleeps in peace by night.

-Do not forget- yea, do not be mistaken-
+Do not forget- yea, do not be mistaken---
 for homelessness is all our native state,
 and lest your faith by worldly ills be shaken,
 be mindful of the life for which you wait.